 - Running — With the Boston Marathon being one of the most famous races in the world, you can imagine there’s a big spirit of running in the city.
 Join causal run clubs or even train for the marathon yourself, if you’re lucky enough to earn a spot.

 9. Explore as many things to do in Boston as you can.

 Boston looks very much like a European city, but it’s packed with things to do that are profoundly American.
-Everywhere you look, you’ll find an abundance of history about how our country came to be, starting in the years leading up to the American revolution.
-You can choose to learn about this history, or you can enjoy the public spaces for their beauty.
+Everywhere you look, you’ll find an abundance of history about how our country came to be, starting in the years leading up to the American Revolution.
+You can choose to learn about this history after moving to Boston, or you can enjoy the public spaces for their beauty.